hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Description

-This operation transforms a dose map (assumed to be delivered some time in the past) to 'decay' or 'evaporate' or 'forgive' some of the dose using the time-dependent model of Jones and Grant (2014; doi:10.1016/j.clon.2014.04.027).
+This operation transforms a dose map (delivered some time in the past) to account for tissue recovery (i.e., 'dose decay,' 'dose evaporation,' or 'dose forgivance') using the time-dependent model of Jones and Grant (2014;
+doi:10.1016/j.clon.2014.04.027).
 This model is specific to reirradiation of central nervous tissues.
-See the Jones and Grant paper or 'Nasopharyngeal Carcinoma' by Wai Tong Ng et al. (2016;
-doi:10.1007/174_2016_48) for more information.
+See the Jones and Grant paper or 'Nasopharyngeal Carcinoma' by Wai Tong Ng et al. (2016; doi:10.1007/174_2016_48) for more information.

 ### Notes

-- This routine uses image_arrays so convert dose_arrays beforehand.

 - This routine will combine spatially-overlapping images by summing voxel intensities.
 So if you have a time course it may be more sensible to aggregate